top of page

 TRADITIONAL JAPANESE ACUPUNCTURE

-Traditional Japanese Acupuncture, with over 1500 years of history and experience, has gained global recognition in recent years.
-It distinguishes itself through patient-centered care, gentle needling techniques, abdominal palpation and diagnosis, and various pulse diagnostic methods.
 Unlike traditional Chinese medicine acupuncture, Japanese acupuncture focuses on diagnostic methods for not only Zang Fu, but meridians using palpation, as well as non-invasive acupuntreatments like Shoni Shin and Tei Shin.

 IMG_6612 2_edited.png

-Japanese Style Needling
+Japanese Way of Needling

 Japanese Acupuncture mainly uses tonification needling.
 Gentle and Painless Needling Techniques is necessary for tonification based acupuncture.